NatusPella/padel-pals/README.md

 # Padel Pals

-Work in progress tool to manage you Padel pals
+Work in progress tool to manage your Padel pals